![]() |

 Sarsina, Linaro, Cesena, Medicina, etc.).

-In 1994 A.M. has been decorated with the Cross Pro Meritis by the Supremus
+In 1994 he has been decorated with the Cruce Imagine Pro Meritis by the Supremus

 UNITED KINGDOM - Maj.Gen.
 John Strawson, later C.O.
 4th Hussars and Chief of Staff Land Forces U.K. historian (The Italian Campaign ) Your knowledge of the battles of the Gothic Line is unequalled and you - thing most unusual - have looked at those fights from every point of view.
 The "Clash" is a most impressive publication and I believe it will always be of great strategic interest to examine and predict what have may been the outcome had Allied decisions allowed for greater strength to remain in Italy.
 Maj.
 Gen. Robert Ward, Honorary Colonel Queen's Bays (2nd Dragoon Guards) Amedeo Montemaggi is the greatest military expert of the Gothic LIne.
 Brig.
 John Paley, combatant, 4th Hussars "Gemmano, the Cassino of the Adriatic".This is war."
 Maj.
 John Cotterill, (Combined Armed School Warminster) "Visiting the Gothic Line without Montemaggi is a wasted time."
 Maj.
 F.V.Sheppard, combatant Queen's Royal Regiment "Gemmano" is the best historic report on the battles of the Gothic Line.
 Raleigh Trevelyan, combatant and historian (Rome '44) You have given the most precious contribution to the history of Italy and of the war.
 Now the "Clash" with the assemblage of the articles and materials... is agreat achievement of enormous value to historians...
 The "cronistoria fotografica" is excellent and useful.
 I congratulate you wholheartedly.
 James Lucas, combatant and historian (World War Two through German Eyes) You are the recognized authority on the war in Italy.
 Douglas Orgill, combatant and historian (The Gothic Line - Ital.
-La Linea Gotica) For professor Amedeo Montemaggi, friendship, respect and admiration Brig.
+La Linea Gotica) For professor Amedeo Montemaggi, friendship, respect and admiration H.H.
+Fra' Matthew Festing, Grand Master of the Sovereign Military Order of Malta I learned a huge amount about those important battles and all the nations who partecipated in these events owe you a huge debt of gratitude for all the wonderful hard work which you do.

 CANADA - Lt.
 Gen. William A. Milroy, former Chief of Canadian Army, Montemaggi, the greatest scholar and esport of the historical problem "Linea Gotica" (Gothic Line).
 Gen. Henri Tellier, R.22.R., combatant, protagonist of the Battle of Rimini.
 You are, without doubt, the most knowledgeable, prolific and, it seems to me, objective and understanding historian on this subject and its impact on the war itself.
 David Pentley, Commander Canadian Land Force & Staff College, Kingston Montemaggi is the only historian who knows the offensive of the Gothic Line from three points of view, the Allied, the German and the Italian.
 Bill McAndrew, historian, Canadian Directorate of History, (Canadians and the Italian Campaign) You are a special source of knowledge and know the military operations of the Gothic L. better than any other historian.
 Ken MacLeod, (The Italian Campaign) Montemaggi, the world leading authority on the battle of the Gothic Line.
 Dominick Graham, historian (Tug of war - La battaglia di Italia 1943-45) Montemaggi, the Riminese guru of the Gothic Line.
 Mark Zuehlke, historian (The Gothic Line) Montemaggi, the world leading expert on the Gothic Line.